-- Article 50 The purpose of high school is to provide professional education and high level regular education, in accordance with the students' mental and physical development and career, on a foundation of education in junior high school. - Article 51 Education in high school is to be provided with the aim of achieving the following objectives, in order to realize the purpose provided in the preceding Article. - (i) further developing and expanding the outcomes of regular education provided as compulsory education, fostering rich humanity, creativity, and a healthy body, and fostering qualities necessary in the people who make up our nation and our society; - (ii) deciding on a future career according to individuality, enhancing general knowledge, and acquiring professional knowledge, techniques and skills, based on self awareness of one's mission in society which must be carried out;
+- Article 50 The purpose of high school is to provide high-level professional education and regular education, in accordance with the students' mental and physical development and career, on a foundation of education in junior high school. - Article 51 Education in high school is to be provided with the aim of achieving the following objectives, in order to realize the purpose as provided for in the preceding Article: - (i) further developing and expanding the outcomes of regular education provided as compulsory education, fostering rich humanity, creativity, and a healthy body, and fostering qualities necessary in the people who make up our nation and our society; - (ii) deciding on a future career according to individuality, enhancing general knowledge, and acquiring professional knowledge, techniques and skills, based on self-awareness of one's mission in society which must be carried out; - (iii) working to establish individuality, developing a broad and deep understanding and a healthy critical ability towards society, and nurturing an attitude of contributing to the development of society.

-- (iii) working to establish individuality, developing a broad and deep understanding and a healthy critical ability towards a society, and developing an attitude of contributing to the development of society. - Article 52 Matters regarding the high school departments and curriculum shall be prescribed by the Minister of Education, Culture, Sports, Science and Technology, in compliance with the provisions of the preceding two Articles and Article 30, paragraph (2) as applied mutatis mutandis pursuant to Article 62 following the deemed replacement of terms.
+Article 52 Matters regarding the high school departments and curriculum are to be prescribed by the Minister of Education, Culture, Sports, Science and Technology, in compliance with the provisions of the preceding two Articles and Article 30, paragraph (2) as applied mutatis mutandis pursuant to Article 62 following the deemed replacement of terms.

-Article 53 (1) High schools may have part-time courses, beyond full-time courses.(2) High schools may only have part-time courses.
+Article 53 (1) High schools may have part-time courses, beyond full-time courses.
+(2) High schools may only have part-time courses.

-- Article 54 (1) High schools may have correspondence courses, beyond full-time courses or part-time courses. - (2) High schools may only have correspondence courses. - (3) For high schools established by municipalities, (except designated cities; hereinafter the same applies in this paragraph) (this includes public university corporations established independently by municipalities or in cooperation with other municipalities) the prefectural board of education, and for private high schools, the prefectural governor, must give notice in advance to the Minister of Education, Culture, Sports, Science and Technology, when granting approval provided in Article 4, paragraph (1) (limited to what is stated in matters prescribed by Cabinet Order) to persons of high school correspondence courses whom have address in the jurisdictional district of the prefectures wherein the relevant high school is located, and whom have address in the jurisdictional district within other prefectures nationwide, both of which are to be referred to as students, as well as other matters prescribed by Cabinet Order (hereinafter referred to in this paragraph as "extensive correspondence courses").
-When the board of education of the relevant prefectures or designated cities carry out the matters prescribed by Cabinet Order in the first sentence of this paragraph, the same applies to extensive correspondence courses of high schools established by prefectures (this includes public university corporations established independently by prefectures or in cooperation with other municipalities.) or designated cities (this includes public university corporations established independently by designated cities or in cooperation with other designated cities or municipalities.). - (4) Necessary matters regarding correspondence courses shall be prescribed by the Minister of Education, Culture, Sports, Science and Technology.
+Article 54 (1) High schools may have correspondence courses, beyond full-time courses or part-time courses.

+- (2) High schools may only have correspondence courses. - (3) For high schools established by municipalities (except designated cities; the same applies below in this paragraph) (this includes public university corporations established independently by municipalities or in cooperation with other municipalities); the prefectural board of education, and for private high schools; the prefectural governor, must give notice in advance to the Minister of Education, Culture, Sports, Science and Technology, when granting approval provided in Article 4, paragraph (1) (limited to what is stated in matters prescribed by Cabinet Order) to persons of high school correspondence courses whom have address in the jurisdictional district of the prefectures where the relevant high school is located, and whom have address in the jurisdictional district within other prefectures nationwide, both of which are to be referred to as students, as well as other matters prescribed by Cabinet Order (referred to below in this paragraph as "extensive correspondence courses").
+When the board of education of the relevant prefectures or designated cities (in the case of high schools established by public university corporation; the relevant public university corporation) carry out the matters prescribed by Cabinet Order in the first sentence of this paragraph, the same applies to extensive correspondence courses of high schools established by prefectures (this includes public university corporations established independently by prefectures or in cooperation with other municipalities.) or designated cities (this includes public university corporations established independently by designated cities or in cooperation with other designated cities or municipalities). - (4) Necessary matters regarding correspondence courses are to be prescribed by the Minister of Education, Culture, Sports, Science and Technology.